xingstar97/Harvard_CS109/cs109a_hw7_web.md

     Overall hyper-to-hypo ratio is 1.17

-**your answer here**

-The dataset is highly imbalanced: almost 70% is in the "normal" class.

 **1.2**: We're going to split this data into a 50% training set and a 50% test set.
 But since our dataset is small, we need to make sure we do it correctly.
 Let's see what happens when we *don't* split correctly: for each of 100 different random splits of the data into 50% train and 50% test, compute the hyper-to-hypo for the observations end up in the training set.
 Plot the distribution of the hyper-to-hypo ratio; on your plot, also mark the hyper-to-hypo ratio that you found in the full dataset.
 Discuss how representative the training and test sets are likely to be if we were to have selected one of these random splits.